linzi-v7/library/README.md

 ## Overview

-This project is part of **The Odin Project** curriculum, focusing on creating a simple Library application that allows users to manage a collection of books.
+This project is part of **The Odin Project** curriculum, focusing on creating a simple library application that allows users to manage a collection of books.
 Users can add new books, view a list of all books, remove books, and toggle the read status of each book.
 The app is built using **HTML**, **CSS**, and **JavaScript**.
+This project prioritizes functionality and interactivity over visual design.

 ## Technologies Used